omriel1/llm2vec/vast_ai.md

 You should download the `output` folder as-is, and locate it in the projects' top directory.

 # Vast.ai
+## Choosing a machine
+Use `pytorch/pytorch:2.4.0-cuda12.1-cudnn9-runtime` as the default container template

+## Setup a new machine
-Assuming you've rented a machine and you want to use/test the fine-tuned models, or perform a fine-tuning from scratch:
+Assuming you've rented a machine, and you want to use/test the fine-tuned models, or perform a fine-tuning from scratch:

 1. Copy the ssh command inorder to connect to the machine.
 Should look like